-A Private Wealth Management team evaluates investment products (e.g., Funds) or strategies, including the investment advisers managing these Funds or strategies (each, an "Investment Product"), prior to recommending an Investment Product for our clients' investment portfolios.
-As a general matter, the team's rationale for seeking a particular Investment Product is based on a variety of factors, including, but not limited to, attractive after-tax returns, macro-economic considerations, and conviction in the underlying manager.
-The team embarks on a thorough, disciplined process to identify the most attractive strategies.
+A Multi-Family Office investment research team evaluates investment products (e.g., Funds) or strategies, including the investment advisers managing these Funds or strategies (each, an "Investment Product"), prior to recommending an Investment Product for our clients' investment portfolios.
+As a general matter, the team's rationale for selecting a particular Investment Product is based on a variety of factors, including, but not limited to, seeking attractive after-tax returns, weighing macroeconomic considerations, and having conviction in the underlying manager.
+The team embarks on a thorough, disciplined process to identify what we believe are the most attractive strategies.
 The team also engages in on-going monitoring efforts to assess the effectiveness of selected Investment Products.
-As a result of the monitoring, products may be placed under review or recommended for termination.
+As a result of the monitoring, products may be placed on a watchlist or recommended for termination.
 At the conclusion of this evaluation, a detailed output of the team's review process is captured in a due diligence report setting forth its recommendation and the quantitative and qualitative factors underlying its decision.
 This report is provided to a Private Banking investment oversight committee for approval.

-With respect to BBH's non-discretionary advisory services, BBH will provide investment recommendations orally or in writing to clients concerning purchases, sales or other investments with respect to a client's portfolio that are consistent with the client's IPS, and the client must direct BBH to act upon its recommendations before BBH implements any recommendation.
+With respect to BBH's non-discretionary advisory services, BBH will provide investment recommendations orally or in writing to clients concerning purchases, sales, or other investments with respect to a client's portfolio that are consistent with the client's IPS, and the client must direct BBH to act upon its recommendations before BBH implements any recommendation.
 Please also refer to the section below entitled "ADMINISTRATION OF CLIENT ACCOUNTS: Investment Brokerage Discretion - Written Authority to Exercise Discretion" regarding treatment of securities held at a client's direction rather than the recommendation of BBH.